cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

     Cron -->|"scheduled tasks"| OC
 ```

 Daily Assistant handles the IDE-centric workflow (coding, research, documentation, reflection). bip handles social sharing from git activity.
-OpenClaw, if added later, handles everything that needs to happen away from the computer.
+OpenClaw, if added later, handles background tasks that run away from the computer.
 Each tool keeps its own data layer; all three share plain local files as a design philosophy, which keeps future integration tractable.

 ---